zoushipeng/goahead/README.md

   See http://embedthis.com/products/goahead/doc/index.html

-### Prerequisites:
+### Building
-    Ejscript (http://www.ejscript.org/downloads/ejs/download.ejs) for the Bit and Utest tools to configure and build.
+    You can build with make or with Bit.
+Bit is quicker and more flexible.
+    To install Bit, download Bit from http://embedthis.com/downloads/bit/download.ejs

+### To build with make:

+    make

+    You can pass make variables to tailor the build.
+For a list of variables:

+    make help

+### To build with nmake on Windows:

+    WinMake

-### To Build:
+### To build with Bit:

     ./configure
     bit

-    Alternatively to build without Ejscript:

-    make

-Images are built into */bin.
-The build configuration is saved in */inc/bit.h.

-### To Test:

-    bit test
+    For a list of configure options:

+    ./configure --help

 ### To run:

     bit run

-### To Install:
+### To install:

+    sudo make install

+    or

-    bit install
+    sudo bit install

+### To uninstall

+    sudo make uninstall

+    or

+    sudo bit uninstall

-### To Create Packages:
+### To test:

-    bit package
+    bit test

 Resources
 ---